Faculty Profile

 SPAN 202 Intermediate Spanish II

 The primary goal of this course is to develop students' formal knowledge of Spanish by reviewing and studying the more challenging grammatical structures.
 The course will also work on development of skills in reading, oral expression, and vocabulary development.
 The purpose of the course is to equip students with the formal grammatical background necessary to be successful in courses on Hispanic literatures, linguistics and cultures.
-Prerequisite: 201 or the equivalent.
+Prerequisite: 201 or placement by department.